Solar Water Heater Problems and Troubleshooting Tips

 Note: On sunny days, the circulating pump should run most of the time, but on cloudy days, it may run less frequently.

-- If you observe periodic running of the circulating pump during the night, it could be due to water running through the system caused by temperature differences and a leaking lower valve.
-This phenomenon, known as thermosiphoning, can be resolved by replacing the check valve.
+• If you observe periodic running of the circulating pump during the night, it could be due to water running through the system caused by temperature differences and a leaking lower valve.
+This phenomenon, known as thermosiphoning, you can resolve by replacing the check valve.

 Not Enough Hot Water